Auroop Ratan Ganguly: Memberships

 Ganguly is member of United Nations Environmental Program review panel and the lead author of the Artificial Intelligence (AI) section of the 2018 Sustained National Climate Assessment of the United States.
 He is also a fellow of the American Society of Civil Engineers and a senior member of the Institute of Electrical and Electronics Engineers (IEEE).
 He is currently on the editorial board of Nature's Scientific Reports and PLOS One, a Member of the ASCE Technical Committee on Future Weather and Climate Risks, and the Specialty Chief Editor of the Water and Built Environment section of the journal Frontiers in Water.
 He was an Associate Editor of the ASCE Journal of Computing in Civil Engineering.
 He has previously served as an Associate Editor of the American Geophysical Union (AGU) journal Water Resources Research, on the AI committee of the American Meteorological Society (AMS), and as a co-chair of the Societal Dimensions Working Group at the National Center for Atmospheric Research (NCAR).
 Ganguly is the co-founder and chief scientific adviser at the Cambridge, Massachusetts-based NSF-funded startup risQ.
-Auroop has been recognized as 2023 ACM Distinguished Member for his pivotal education, engineering, and scientific contributions.
+In 2023, Auroop was recognized as an ACM Distinguished Member.